-- Prepare two fluted tartlet pans (with removable bottom) or a regular size (9-inch) fluted tart pan with removable bottom with baking spray followed by a dusting of flour.
+- Prepare six fluted, mini tartlet pans (with removable bottom) or a regular size (9.5-inch) fluted tart pan with removable bottom with baking spray followed by a dusting of flour.

 - Roll the dough out to about one quarter inch thick, if the dough breaks, just pinch it back together.

 - Place into your pan(s) gently.
 (Any breaking or cracking can be pinched back together or you can use excess pieces for filling in — this dough is very forgiving.)

 - Press gently into the fluted pan and then poke the bottom of the crust several times with a fork.
 This will allow the steam to escape.

 - Form the crust right to the top edge of the tart pan, running a knife along the edge to remove any excess dough.

 - Bake for approximately 18-22 minutes for tartlette or longer for a full tart, until golden brown.
 (Since oven temperatures vary, the golden outer edge will be the best way to indicate that the crust is ready.)

 - Remove and let cool completely.
 The crust will firm up to a lovely crunchy texture as it cools.

 - When your tart shells are completely cooled, paint in the inside of each tartlette or tart with a thin coating of melted dark chocolate.
 Refrigerate.

 - While the chocolate-coated tart shell cools, over medium heat warm the heavy cream.